top of page

 • A weak and rapid pulse

-• Nausea, vomiting or diarrhea
+• Nausea, vomiting or diarrhoea

 • Dizziness, fainting or unconsciousness